 Addressing the student loan crisis is a priority of O’Rourke’s.

-Policy-wise, O’Rourke has a few thoughts, which he expressed during a Q&A with The Cougar — the University of Houston’s student-run news organization.
+But that isn’t O’Rourke’s only plan.
+He expressed a few more thoughts during a Q&A with The Cougar — the University of Houston’s student-run news organization.

 “One is if you agree to come back and serve your community in an in-demand, under-served area, we should wipe your debt clean or not allow you to accrue it to begin with,” he said.
 “Second, if we’re going to subsidize federal student loans and federal grants, then when (sic) should have a commitment from institutions of higher learning that they’re going to curb the inflation for tuition, room and board.”